Skip to Main Content

 What counts as a primary source depends on your topic and topic scope.
 Please visit the Primary Sources LibGuide for more information.

-If you were writing about how boxing champions were trained in the 1920s, your primary sources should all be direct proof of how 1920s boxing champions were trained.
-Some primary sources could be:
+If you were writing about how boxing champions were trained in the 1920s, some primary sources could be:

 • a newspaper article written in 1920 by a direct observer of a boxing match